carenaudo/Menipy/CODEXLOG.md

 **Task:** Rename the refactored package from `optical_goniometry` to `menipy` and start phase 2 of the refactor plan.

 **Summary:** All stubs were moved under `src_alt/menipy` and import tests updated.
 Implemented initial utilities by porting calibration routines, image loader, and a preprocessing function.
 Added parity tests to verify these functions match the legacy implementations.
 All tests pass.

+## Entry 88 - Port detection modules

+**Task:** Continue phase 3 by porting calibration and detection code to the new package.

+**Summary:** Implemented needle, substrate and droplet detection algorithms in `menipy.detection`.
+Added parity tests comparing against the legacy modules to ensure identical results.
+All tests pass.